Skip to main content

 Q3.
 How many shots does my child need?

-Answer: See the New York State Department of Health's recommended vaccination schedule for children up to age 12.
+Answer: See the New York State Department of Health's Childhood Immunization Page or click below to view the CDC's recommended schedules:

 Q4.
 Where can I get more information?